geraveoyomama/sconce/README.md

 ---
 1. either have or add a non sudo user to run sconce
 2. su to the user
-3. Clone this repo (`git clone https://github.com/geraveoyomama/sconce`)
+3. Clone this repo (`wget https://raw.githubusercontent.com/geraveoyomama/sconce/refs/heads/main/podman-compose.yml`)
-4. change directory to sconce (`cd sconce`)
-5. Run `./start`

-You can Ctrl-C break out of the start script after Torch is loaded, and it will continue running in the background.
+4. Run `podman compose up -d`

+#### Alternatively clone the entire repo with `git clone https://github.com/geraveoyomama/sconce` and run `./start`

+ONLY CONFIGURE THE SERVER WHEN IT IS NOT RUNNING IF NOT DOING IT THROUGH THE GUI!

 You can access the VNC server as well.
 It will place the server and instances into /torch-server/xxxxx.
-You can configure the server and instance after first run, but ideally ./stop it first.
+You can configure the server and instance after first run.

 To connect through VNC, point your client at `$HOST:5900` and it should prompt you for your password.

-As well as the torch server, there is also a file manager instance that is launched alongside it, for your use to manage files.

-3. Run `./stop`

-This will kill and unload all docker processes.
-You shouldn't configure the server files from outside the Docker unless you have made sure all processes are stopped and unloaded from memory.